ClementFra/FranquartClement_6_06072022/README.md

 ## Database :

 * This API work with MongoDB, you need to signup on "https://www.mongodb.com/cloud/atlas/register" website for get your own URI and put it in the value of MONGO_URI in the .env file to connect the database.
-* Please use mongodb+srv://FRACLEM:Athos59890@cluster0.3bwydbf.mongodb.net/Piiquante?retryWrites=true&w=majority for conect the database with the good cluster.

 ## Use :